Beef and Pork Buyer’s Guide

 If you love meat there are plenty of good reasons to keep it in your diet.
 Just be choosy about the cuts you buy—some are lean while others are loaded with fat.
 It’s important to watch your portions too.
 A reasonable portion size of meat is 3 ounces cooked: that’s a piece of steak about as big as deck of cards.
 Here are some things to look for when you’re buying beef and pork at the supermarket to help you make healthier choices.

-Storage Tips for Beef and Pork
+Shopping Tips for Pork